Examples

 • filter_by

-All filters must receive an array of Entries and it is possible to concatenate multiple filters.
+All filters must receive an array of Entries and it's possible to concatenate multiple filters.

 # Filter

-In the following example, we filter the Entries of type post, with category news.
-Then we take the result and display all the Entries of type news:
+In the following example, we filter Entries of type post with category news.
+Then, we show all Entries of type news:

 {% assign entries = spaces['my-bank'].types['post'].entries | by_category: 'news' %}